rafaelBadan/OBC_currencyConversion/README.md

 ## Introduction
-The *Currency Conversion*** app is a simple tool to easily convert any kind of currency to another.
+The **Currency Conversion App** is a simple tool to easily convert any kind of currency to another.
 Using the [Fixer.io](http://fixer.io/) API

 ## Features
 * Selection of currencies from a dropdown or text input search